Environment, Lifeforms,Fantasy

 My standard mediums are:

-- watercolor (with Prismacolor pencil and some acrylic) on vellum bristol paper.
+- watercolor (with Prismacolor pencil and some acrylic, as well as powdered pastel) on vellum bristol paper.
 May include Folk Art Colorshift acrylic.

 - Tradigital combination of traditional media like watercolor/Prismacolor/acrylic with painting or other noodling on Photoshop.
 You get the watercolor and a fun digital JPG to print as you wish.